Sean Salisbury: Broadcaster

 After getting his start on the Comedy Central show BattleBots, Salisbury went on to become an NFL analyst on ESPN, appearing on SportsCenter and NFL Live.

-In 2004, Salisbury was offered a job with the Arizona Cardinals by his former coach and fellow co-worker at ESPN, Dennis Green, to become their new quarterbacks coach.
+In 2004, Salisbury was offered a job with the Arizona Cardinals by his former coach and co-worker at ESPN, Dennis Green, to become their new quarterbacks coach.
 Salisbury pondered for weeks, but eventually declined and stayed on with ESPN.

 Salisbury was hired as a consultant for the 2005 remake of The Longest Yard.
 On the set, Salisbury taught Adam Sandler proper quarterback mechanics, cadences, and footwork.
 Sandler later offered Salisbury a role in the 2006 film he produced, The Benchwarmers.

 On May 9, 2006, Salisbury began broadcasting on ESPN Radio 1000, Chicago with Steve Rosenbloom.
 He also did guest spots on the ESPN Classic comedy program Cheap Seats, where he provided his signature breakdowns of the action in a more comedic manner.
 He has covered for Mike Golic on Mike and Mike in the Morning.

 In 2007, Salisbury's No. 12 football jersey was retired at his alma mater, Orange Glen High School, an honor no other person in school history has ever received.
 "I can't believe I'm having my number retired like John Elway, Marcus Allen, Larry Bird or Magic Johnson," Salisbury said.
 "In my own little world, I will always cherish being the first at my high school to be honored like this."

 After ESPN, Salisbury worked briefly for OPENSports.com and KRLD-FM 105.3 The Fan, the CBS Radio affiliate in Dallas.
 On September 25, 2009, Salisbury provided the color commentary for the Lingerie Football League (LFL) presentation of Friday Night Football.